 What to Report

-The Contracting Party must report to Euronext all of its and/or its Affiliates’ Subscribers that Use Real-Time Data as part of Managed Non-Display services, per Information Product.
+The Contracting Party must report to Euronext all of its and/or its Affiliates’ Subscribers that Use Information as part of Managed Non-Display services, per Information Product.
 Such report shall include the Subscriber’s details (such as name, address and contact details).

 Unit of Count

-The Unit of Count for measuring and reporting such Use of Real-Time Data as part of its Managed Non-Display service is each Subscriber.
+The Unit of Count for measuring and reporting such Use of Information as part of its Managed Non-Display service is each Subscriber.

 How to Report?